coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Artifacts are extremely powerful.
 Rather than merely another form of magic equipment, they are the sorts of legendary relics that whole campaigns can be based on.
-Each could be the center of a whole set of adventures---a quest to recover it, a fight against a opponent wielding it, a mission to cause its destruction, and so on.
+Each could be the center of a whole set of adventures—a quest to recover it, a fight against a opponent wielding it, a mission to cause its destruction, and so on.

 No table has been included to randomly generate specific artifacts,